AlxHnr/nano-backup/README.md

 Nano-backup shines in tracking stuff like system config files and binpkg cache directories, without polluting the repository/history with stuff you never want to restore again.
 It allows you to wipe files completely from the repository by simply removing their entries from the config file.
-Nano-backup will then discard everything associated with those files.
 This keeps the repository as lean as possible.

 ### Why don't use Git for backups?